skunkwerks/swirl/doc/content/overview.md

 - peers that repeatedly send invalid chunks are eventually ignored, whether faulty or malicious, and therefore become excluded from the swarm

-See the PPSPP draft, [section 2] for a longer introduction.
+See the PPSPP RFC, [section 2] for a longer introduction.

 ## Live Streaming Support